multipliedtwice/react-postgres-todo/README.md

 # Installation

-1. Create a `.git initenv` file in the server directory with this content
+1. Create a `.env` file in the server directory with this content

 ```
 DB_HOST=localhost